swent-epfl/mvp-prd/template/6-non_functional_requirements.md

 ## Adoptions, Scalability and Availability

-Users should be able to add their friends throught QR code scanning at any time they meet with them.
+Users should be able to add their friends at any time they meet with them.
-Users can use the app without providing payment information to be able to attend free events.
-The UX must be easy and intuitive for the user to choose it's privacy settings.
-Metrics should measure the individual usages of the app (chats, browsing events, hosting events) to determine any weak point and make advertising or imporvement accordingly.

-The app can scale globaly across the world but it is only useful within a certain locality.
-People won't travel 100km for just a weekend event.
-We should consider having a backend of our own to better address the locality of the app and optimize delay, and information exchange.
-A user in Switzerland doesn't care about the small events in Japan.
-As well as the app aim to build new friendship, the local behaviour is even more important.

-We can except summer and holiday to be more busy.
-This is very dependant of the locality of the app.
-A certain region can have a peaks of traffic when it is holiday or days with good weather forecast.
+The app must allow users to attend free events without requiring payment information.
+Clear and straightforward navigation is essential to ensure users can manage their privacy preferences effortlessly.
+The app should track metrics such as chat activity, event browsing, and event hosting to identify any weak points and areas for improvement.
+These metrics will help tailor advertising efforts and guide enhancements to the app.

+While the app can scale globally, its usefulness is primarily local.
+Users are unlikely to travel long distances for events.
+A dedicated backend infrastructure should be considered to optimize performance and responsiveness based on user location, ensuring relevant local event information.
+Locality is important as the app aim to help people build new friendship.

+Higher usage is expect during summer and holiday periods (considering regional variations).
-Weekly peaks will be on the weekend.
-People will massively use the app to geolocate themselves to attend their events.
+Weekly usage peaks are anticipated on weekends, with significant app activity as users geolocate to attend events.
-The system must be reactive for anticipated high traffic during popular cultural and sporting event periods.
+The system must be prepared to handle high traffic during major cultural and sporting events.

-As the app contains many features with concurrent interaction it must be designed to support all these incoming changes at the same time without big delays and errors.
+The app must support concurrent interactions and multiple features without significant delays or errors.
-The app must be able to handle the cases were internet is unstable wihout data loss of data corruption
+The system must be robust enough to handle unstable internet connections without data loss or corruption.